 Parents Need to Know

-Parents need to know that bright color cut-outs and lively language complement each other to create a story that is both soothing and exciting.
+Parents need to know that The Snowy Day follows a boy discovering the pleasures of new-fallen snow.
+Bright color cut-outs and lively language complement each other to create a story that's both soothing and exciting.

-THE SNOWY DAY, first published in 1962 and winner of the Caldecott Medal, challenges the assumption that more is better, inviting you and your kids into a world of slow, easy pleasures.
+THE SNOWY DAY challenges the assumption that more is better, inviting you and your kids into a world of slow, easy pleasures.
 Ezra Keats is remarkable in his ability to create a calming yet vibrant story, striking this balance gracefully in pictures and in text.
 His artwork is spare yet the pictures burst with brilliant color and expression.
 In many of the pictures, Peter lacks facial features except his eyes, but Keats manages, with the angle of his head and the composition, to convey feeling.

 The text, similarly economical, is made up of just enough words to tell the story -- none of them too hard for a young reader to sound out or for a young listener to understand -- and they are vivid words used powerfully, often rhyming or repeating.
 The result is that kids (and parents too!) can settle into Peter's snowy world.
 A bonus in this sparkling story is the African-American main character -- an all-too-rare occurrence, still, in children's literature.